Best neighborhoods to live in London

 Best London neighborhoods for families

 Schools, parks, and spacious homes are all things you need to consider if you’re moving to London with your family.
 Luckily, several London neighborhoods offer just that, albeit for a slightly higher price tag.
+We’ve covered London neighborhoods for families in detail here.

 1. Notting Hill